Kellogg’s takes Government to court over incoming HFSS rules

 Meanwhile Cambridge scientist, broadcaster and obesity expert Dr Giles Yeo pointed out the specificity of the dispute on Twitter, saying: “This is quite the argument from Kellogg’s, that proportion of sugar in cereal should be calculated after the addition of milk.
 Jam is mostly eaten on toast, should the sugar content of jam only be considered in context with toast?”

-Dr Yeo previously appeared on an episode of Table Talk, produced in partnership with Kellogg’s Europe’s Wellbeing Team.
+Dr Yeo previously appeared on a Food Matters Live Podcast episode produced in partnership with Kellogg’s Europe’s Wellbeing Team.
 The podcast sought to highlight how brands can encourage the adoption of a more sustainable diet through plant-based foods.

 Responding to the court challenge, a Department of Health and Social Care spokesperson told the BBC: “Breakfast cereals contribute 7% – a significant amount – to the average daily free sugar intakes of children.